monikan-spektra/lab1-azure/LabGuidePackage/Lab Guide/Lab Guide/Exercise-01.md

 Your submission will be evaluated based on:

 **Task 1**
-- Correct Azure sign-in.
-- Correct subscription and tenant selection.
-- Understanding of deployment requirements.

-**Task 2**
-- Review of the ARM template and parameter file.
-- Verification of required template components.

-**Task 3**
 - Successful ARM deployment.
 - Correct resource naming.
 - Successful validation completion.